 Another mindset of people we have who actually ignore the relevant facts that depression exist and it required a treatment they act bias.
 For example, people know how depression takes a person towards suicide but still they ignore the fact and act non serious because they make judgment based on their experience’s and bias conditions.
 There are many examples we have read and seen on tv how the teenager commit suicide because their parents have never listened and noticed his or her behavioral changes, because those parents were so sure about their experiences that they ignore what is happening to their child.
 Usually a parent of a disturb child says my child is doing this on purpose because he doesn’t want to give exam or study, they actually judging their children based on their bias thinking, in the end they actually lose their child.

 Some families think negative about everything which actually forces them to make bad decisions.
 In depression families don’t see very good results because they don’t take depression seriously, that lead them to believe that depression is un treatable illness.
-According to hasty generalization if one person says that depression is nothing just a feeling, he is actually putting in everyone’s brain around him that never care about the people who comes to you and tells you how depressed and helpless they feel.
+If one person says that depression is nothing just a feeling, he is actually putting in everyone’s brain around him that never care about the people who comes to you and tells you how depressed and helpless they feel.
 They are actually becoming bias and promoting negative impact on others around them.

 Not everyone understands the problem of depression, it’s a long process to treat and families don’t want to involve in it to investigate.
 All a person needs are help.
 For example, medication, counseling, therapy.
 Families need to think that there may be a reason that has nothing to do with them. if families support their family member from depression, they are actually putting that person one step closer to a better and more fulfilled life.
 If that specific person cannot think this way then their families and friend’s responsibility is to convince that particular member and show them how many options they have in life.